johnnybuildsyo/awesome-buildinpublic/README.md

 - [PublicBuilders.org](https://publicbuilders.org) - A directory of indie makers, startup founders and ambitious entrepreneurs doing #buildinpublic with short bios and links for each.
 - [Indie SaaS Founders Bluesky Starter Pack](https://bsky.app/starter-pack-short/G4EFzCH) - Growing collection of indie hackers on Bluesky.

+## Communities

+- [r/buildinpublic](https://www.reddit.com/r/buildinpublic/) - Popular subreddit for building in public
+- [Build In Public Community on Twitter/X](https://x.com/i/communities/1493446837214187523) - Share what you're working on.
+Get feedback.
+Help each other move forward.
+No self-promotion.
+- [#buildinpublic on Bluesky](https://bsky.app/hashtag/buildinpublic) - A growing community of folks on Bluesky who build in public.
+- [Building In Public on Indie Hackers](https://www.indiehackers.com/group/building-in-public) - Indie Hackers building their products in public: IH, Blog, Twitter, Youtube
+- [WIP.co](https://wip.co/) - WIP is a group of makers shipping together, helping each other stay accountable and reach our goals.

 ## Newsletters

 - [Build In Public Hub Newsletter](https://buildinpublichub.substack.com/) - A newsletter to go from zero to pro in building in public.
 You'll get insider tips, actionable playbooks from top founders and creators building in public.